-Overtime is defined as any hours worked in excess of the employee's regular hours of work in one (1) working day or in one (1) working week, as specified in Article 5.1.
+Overtime is defined as any hours worked in excess of the employee's regular hours of work in one working day or in one working week, as specified in Clause 5.1.

-An employee who is required by the Director to work overtime shall be compensated at one and one-half times (11⁄2x) the employee's normal hourly rate.
+An employee who is required by the Director or designate to work overtime shall be compensated at one and one-half times the employee's normal hourly rate.

-Claim for compensation for overtime worked shall be made within two (2) weeks of the overtime worked.
+Claim for compensation for overtime worked shall be made within two weeks of the overtime worked.
 Payment shall be made to the employee by the end of the second pay period following submission of the claim.